Resisting, Obstructing, or Assaulting the Police

 What happens if you resist a police officer?

-If you resist a police officer’s lawful orders or interfere with the performance of their duties, you can be arrested or charged at a later time with a complaint and warrant.
+If you resist a police officer’s lawful orders or interfere with their duties, you can be arrested or charged later with a complaint and warrant.
 In most cases, officers charge defendants under state law, which carries a maximum of two (2) years in prison.
-If charged under a local ordinance, the maximum might be 90 days or 1 year.
+If charged under a local ordinance, the maximum might be 90 days or one (1) year.

 What does it mean to resist a police officer?